Citanest Forte Dental Injection

 Citanest Forte Dental Injection Description

-Citanest Dental (prilocaine HCl) Injection is a sterile, non pyrogenic isotonic solution that contains a local anesthetic agent with or without epinephrine (as bitartrate) and is administered parenterally by injection.
+4% Citanest® Forte DENTAL with Epinephrine 1:200,000 (Citanest Forte) is a sterile, non-pyrogenic isotonic solution that contains a local anesthetic agent with epinephrine (as bitartrate) and is administered parenterally by injection.
 See INDICATIONS AND USAGE for specific uses.
-The quantitative composition of each available injection is shown in Table 1.
+The quantitative composition is shown in Table 1.

-Citanest Dental injections contain prilocaine HCl, which is chemically designated as propanamide, N-(2-methyl-phenyl) -2- (propylamino)-, monohydrochloride and has the following structural formula:
+Citanest Forte contains prilocaine HCl, which is chemically designated as propanamide, N-(2-methyl-phenyl) -2- (propylamino)-, monohydrochloride and has the following structural formula:

 C9H13NO3 molecular wt = 183.21